gfnogueira/terraform-provider-slack/docs/index.md

 With this provider you can:

 - Create, update, and delete public/private channels
+- Create and manage usergroups (@dev-team, @sre, etc.)
 - Sync channel membership (declaratively!)
 - Manage topic and purpose of channels
 - Retrieve Slack users and user groups via data sources
-- Import existing Slack channels to manage them via Terraform
+- Import existing Slack channels and usergroups to manage them via Terraform

 ---